ASE-FS21-TrialNError/TrialNError-Client/README.md

 **User control flow**: An unregistered user can register on the Registration page.
 After the registration the user will be directed to the Email Verification page, where the user should enter the code he received by email.
-After successful verification, the user arrives at the Apps Overview page where he can filter the displayed apps and add apps to his whishlist.
-If the user goes to Dashboard page after he added apps to his whishlist, he can see these apps in the whishlist in the Dashboard.
-Based on the apps in the wishlist, the user will get a list of recommended above the whishlist.
+After successful verification, the user arrives at the Apps Overview page where he can filter the displayed apps and add apps to his wish list.
+If the user goes to Dashboard page after he added apps to his wish list, he can see these apps in the wish list in the Dashboard.
+Based on the apps in the wishlist, the user will get a list of recommended above the wish list.
-If a user wants more information for a particular app, he can click on the picture or the heading of the apps so he will be directed to the App Details page where all the additional information is displayed.
+If a user wants more information for a particular app, he can click on the picture, or the heading of the apps so that he will be directed to the App Details page where all the additional information is displayed.

 ## Launch & Deployment - for joining developers